MOA & AOA: Full Form, Differences & Importance under Companies Act 2013

 Alteration

-Altering the MOA is legally complex.
-It requires passing a special resolution and approval from the Registrar of Companies (ROC), and in some cases, approval from regulatory authorities like SEBI or RBI.
+The amendment to the MOA is a complex process.
+It requires the passing of a special resolution, acceptance from the Registrar of Companies (ROC), and in some cases, assent from the regulatory authorities such as SEBI or RBI.

 Content Type

-The MOA comprises key legal elements such as the name clause, location of the registered office, object clause, liability clause, capital clause, and subscription clause.
-It sets the legal limits of the company’s powers.
+The MOA contains the major legal clauses like the name clause, the location of the place of the registered office, the object clause, the liability clause, the capital clause, and the subscription clause.
+It hence sets the legal limit to the powers of the company.

 Legal Precedence